 Acupuncture is one of the oldest treatments for Chronic Pain.
 This treatment can be adjunct to traditional treatment of orthopaedic conditions, such as chronic neck and lower back pain, arthritis, sciatica, and fibromyalgia.
 We can assist in treating medical conditions, including depression, weight loss, high blood pressure, sinusitis, allergies, and anxiety.
-JOI provides acupuncture services at San Marco and South.
+JOI provides acupuncture services in San Marco and South.

 JOI also has 3 Interventional Non-Surgical Pain Management Physicians who can help you with chronic pain.